balder-dev/balder/README.md

 ready-to-use scenario `ScenarioSimpleLogin` from the [`balderhub-auth` package](https://hub.balder.dev/projects/auth/en/latest/examples.html),

-We want to use [Selenium](https://www.selenium.dev/) to control the browser and of course use html elements, so let's install `balderhub-selenium` and `balderhub-html` right away.
+If you want to use [Selenium](https://www.selenium.dev/) to control the browser and of course use html elements, you can install
+`balderhub-selenium` and `balderhub-html` right away.

 ```
 $ pip install balderhub-auth balderhub-selenium balderhub-html
 ```

-So as mentioned, you don't need to define a scenario and a test yourself; you can simply import it:
+Instead of writing an own test scenario, you can simply import a ready-to-use one:

 ```python
 # file `scenario_balderhub.py`